- Type Parameters:

 Removes from this list all of its elements that are contained in the specified collection.
 This is a particularly expensive operation in this class because of the need for an internal temporary array.- Specified by:

-- collection containing elements to be removed from this list- Returns:
+c- collection containing elements to be removed from this list- Returns:

-if this list changed as a result of the call- Throws:
+trueif this list changed as a result of the call- Throws:

-- if this list contains a null element and the specified collection does not permit null elements (optional), or if the specified collection is null- See Also:
+ClassCastException- if the class of an element of this list is incompatible with the specified collection (optional)NullPointerException- if this list contains a null element and the specified collection does not permit null elements (optional), or if the specified collection is null- See Also:

 -